ubirak/skippy/README.md

 [![npm](https://img.shields.io/npm/v/skippy.svg)](https://www.npmjs.com/package/skippy)
 [![Build Status](https://travis-ci.org/rezzza/skippy.svg?branch=master)](https://travis-ci.org/rezzza/skippy)

-Skippy is design to be an easy to use, robust, and well tested dependencies container.
+Skippy is designed to be an easy to use, robust, and well tested dependencies container.
 No magic inside.

-#### What Skippy does
+#### What Skippy do
-- Instantiate service as you describe in the configuration
+- Instantiate service as described in the dependencies configuration.
-- Configure what should be use as service constructor parameters: you can another services as reference, parameters, or any values you have configure
+- Configure what should be used as service constructor parameters: you can pass another services as reference, parameters, or any values you have configured.
-- Manage singleton instance of service (not defined by design pattern, but by configuration)
+- Manage singleton instance of service (not defined by design pattern, but by configuration).
-- Check the dependencies graph to avoid cyclic dependencies (only on development environement: `process.env.NODE_ENV === 'development'`)
+- Check the dependencies graph to avoid cyclic dependencies (only on development environement: `process.env.NODE_ENV === 'development'`).

-#### What Skippy doesn't do (and never will)
+#### What Skippy don't do (and never will)
 - Introspect JSDoc or parameters name to determine witch service should be inject in a constructor function.
-You need define service dependencies in a configuration file
+You have to define service dependencies in a configuration file.
 - Coffee

-#### What Skippy doesn't do for now (but maybe one day)
+#### What Skippy don't at the moment (maybe one day)
 - Use factory service to generate another service
 - Generate a lazy loading proxy function
-- Manage service scope (allowing private service, who can only be used to instantiate other service, not retrieved by the enduser)
+- Manage service scope (allowing private service, who can only be used to instantiate other service, not exposed to the world)

 ## Installation